andreaperinu/fe-challenge/README.md

 - No Boilerplate (you can use create-react-app)
 - ES6 is mandatory
 - Do not overuse external libraries
+- Please use typescript "good parts".
+E.g. don't use for, forEach, callback hells and use less ifs as possible.

 ## EVALUATION
-The exercise is pretty straightforward.
-We expect you to customize it and write code on your own in order to show us your real skills and code cleanliness.
-We are not evaluating the perfectness of every piece but tests are expected, as is well written, simple idiomatic code.
+We expect you to customize the exercise and write code on your own in order to show us your real skills and code cleanliness.
+We are not evaluating the perfectness of every piece but we expect a well written, quality product with simple, idiomatic code.
+End to end tests are required.
+Cover at least a typical user flow run using e2e tests (I click on a button, the image of that dog of that breed appears).
+Bonus if you add unit tests also.
 You have to provide us something working and self contained, but at the same time we’d like you to think about:

 - Test
 - Architecture
 - Code quality